javierdemartin/SHCoach/README.md

 ---------------------------------

+As of **Xcode 13 there is a new way to build cross platform frameworks from a single target from inside Xcode**.
+It's described more in depth in [Session 10210 @ WWDC'21 Explore advanced project configuration in Xcode](https://developer.apple.com/videos/play/wwdc2021/10210/).
+Steps to follow are,

+1. Select your multi-platform target from the project pane on the left.
+Go to *Build Settings* and enable *Allow multi-platform builds* under the *Build Options* section.
+2. On that same tab but under *Architectures* section select *Any Platform* for the *Supported Platforms* settings.
+3. Change to the *Build Phases* tab and under *Compile Sources* for each file that will go into the framework select the platforms you want to enable/disable from the *Filters* column.
+If you haven't touched anything previously here it should be marked as *Always Used*.

 ## Documentation

 Project contains documentad code alongside a [DocC](https://developer.apple.com/documentation/docc) documentation project which can be exported when using Xcode 13 or newer.